-If your garden path has a few uneven spots or areas where the ground isn't level, using the right walkway material can help prevent falls by providing traction or at least awareness of the ground.
+If your garden path has a few uneven spots or areas where the ground isn't level, choosing the right material for your landscape path ideas, such as mulch or gravel, can help prevent falls by providing traction or at least awareness of the ground.
 In contrast, allowing the path to be overrun with grass or other groundcover hides dips and hills, making tripping more likely.
 Constructing an actual walkway has the added advantage of providing room for rain runoff, so the area won't be muddy in damp weather.
 Structure-type walkways aren't suitable for uneven ground because they can warp and fail over time as the ground settles, but loose materials can adapt.

 Video of the Day

 Stepping stones don't cover and fill uneven ground the way gravel or mulch do, but they call your attention to good places to put your feet on uneven ground.
 Stepping stones may not be the best solution for extreme variations in terrain, and they must be placed no more than a natural step's-length apart.
-Slate, limestone, sandstone and coral are all common materials, but you can make your own stepping stones with plaster of Paris -- this is a good idea if you require an odd size or shape, or if you wish to embed marbles or other decorative elements.
+Slate, limestone, sandstone and coral are all common materials to bring your yard path ideas to life, but you can make your own stepping stones with plaster of Paris — this is a good idea if you require an odd size or shape, or if you wish to embed marbles or other decorative elements.

 Brick walkways toe the line between structure and loose materials.
 Mortared brick is more structure than loose, and is only suitable if you terrace-out uneven terrain for a more definite grade.
 Otherwise, loose brick will cover the ground better, and can level out many areas of slight uneveness.